 The bank also develops services with an environmental profile.
-In 2017 offered green loans to solar cell installations in collaboration with the power company North Trøndelag Elektrisitetsverk (NTE).
-In 2017 the bank granted eight such loans to a total value of NOK 970,000.
-In 2018 the bank is also launching favourable financing for solar cell installations, secured on residential property.
+In 2018, we offered green loans for solar cell installations in collaboration with the power company North Trøndelag Elektrisitetsverk (NTE).
+In 2018, the bank granted four such loans to a total value of NOK 2.1m.

 The bank also has a smart app for environment-friendly driving which reduces car insurance.
-The bank sold 2,515 such services in 2017 to a value of NOK 16.4m, corresponding to 5 per cent of sales.
+The bank sold 2,515 such services in 2018 to a value of NOK 16.4m, corresponding to 5 per cent of sales.